 Prize-linked savings (PLS) products are an innovative way to help individuals save, linking the fun and excitement of winning to savings.
-It’s a win-win for consumers – they set some money aside into savings, gain interest and earn chances to win.
-While there are many prize winners, even those who don’t win a prize are winners – walking away with the savings they set aside and any interest earned.
-Thus, prize-linked saving products are an exciting way to engage consumers to save without any downside of losing.
-Prize-linked savings products have been successful internationally, but only a few years ago was the concept brought and tested in the United States for a little more than a decade.
+It’s a win-win for consumers – they set some money aside into a special savings account, gain interest and earn chances to win prizes.
+While there are many prize winners, those who don’t win a prize are winners too because they walk away with the savings they set aside plus earned interest.
+Prize-linked saving products are an exciting way to engage consumers to save without any risk.
+Prize-linked savings products have been successful internationally, but the concept has been tested in the United States for a little more than a decade.

 Prize-Linked Savings in the United States

-The idea to test a prize-linked savings concept in the United States came from the research of Peter Tufano, cofounder of Commonwealth fka as the Doorways to Dreams Fund, Dean at Oxford University’s Saïd Business School and former Harvard Business School Professor.
-In 2006, Commonwealth partnered with Indiana Centra Credit Union to run a small scale pilot of a PLS product and study the first U.S. based prize-linked savings product.
+The idea to test a prize-linked savings concept in the United States came from the research of Peter Tufano, cofounder of Commonwealth, Dean at Oxford University’s Saïd Business School and former Harvard Business School Professor.
+In 2006, Commonwealth partnered with Centra Credit Union in Indiana to run a small scale pilot of a PLS product and study the first U.S. based prize-linked savings product.
 The Centra Super Savings Account offered accountholders a chance to win prizes each month, including laptop computers, mp3 players, gift cards, cash and more.
 Centra launched the project throughout its 22 branches on January 1, 2007, opened nearly 1,400 Super Savings Accounts and collected over a half million dollars in deposits in the first five months.

-Building on the success of the Centra experience, D2D, the Michigan Credit Union League (MCUL) and the Filene Research Institute began working in 2008 to launch a large scale prize-linked savings product in the state of Michigan.
-Michigan offered a unique opportunity to test a prize-linked savings promotion.
+Building on the success of the Centra experience, Commonwealth, the Michigan Credit Union League and the Filene Research Institute began working in 2008 to launch a large scale prize-linked savings product in the state of Michigan.
 Unlike many states which require legislative change to offer savings promotion raffles, Michigan’s law already allowed for credit unions to offer them.
-So, Commonwealth, MCUL and the Filene Research Institute began designing the Save to Win™ program, the first large scale test of a prize-linked savings program in the United States.
+Commonwealth, the Michigan Credit Union League and the Filene Research Institute began designing the Save to Win™ program, the first large scale test of a prize-linked savings program in the United States.

 The Expansion of Save to Win Success in Michigan and Beyond

 The Save to Win program officially launched in Michigan in January 2009 with eight credit unions participating in the pilot program.
-By the end of the 2009 pilot year, the program had successfully attracted more than 11,000 savers to save $8.6 million.
-The number of participants and amount saved demonstrated the possibility of winning, both a large grand prize and small monthly prizes encourages people to save.
-The success of the program in its pilot year resulted in an expansion of the program in Michigan and has helped motivate legislative change in new states where credit unions can now offer prize-linked saving promotion raffles.
+By the end of the 2009 pilot year, the program had successfully attracted more than 11,000 account holders with $8.5 million in savings.
+The number of participants and amount saved demonstrated the possibility of winning, both a large grand prize and small monthly prizes, encourages people to save.
+The success of the program in its pilot year resulted in an expansion of the program in Michigan and helped motivate legislative change in new states where credit unions can now offer prize-linked saving promotion raffles.

-Strong demand exists for the Save to Win program, and it is successfully attracting new participants and engaging them in the act of saving.
+Strong demand exists for the Save to Win program, which is successfully attracting new participants and engaging them in the act of saving.

 |Year||Number of Accounts||Amount Saved (In Millions)||Number of States||Number of Credit Unions|